 Applicants should be committed to becoming a farmer and eager to learn in order to reach their goals.
-They should be comfortable following instruction and guidance from the Director of Sustainable Agriculture Education and other Carnation Farms staff, working outdoors in adverse weather conditions, operating heavy equipment, and learning in a classroom academic environment.
+They should be comfortable following instruction and guidance from the Director of Sustainable Agriculture Education, the Director of Agriculture Production, and other Carnation Farms staff, working outdoors in adverse weather conditions, operating heavy equipment, and learning in a classroom academic environment.
 Preference is given to applicants who demonstrate experience in one or more seasons of farming or in an agricultural food production setting.
 The program requires physical work, including the ability to lift 50 pounds.
 Since shared onsite housing is provided for free, the applicant must work and live cooperatively and harmoniously in community.
-Carnation Farms will accept three farmers-in-training for 2019.
+Carnation Farms will accept three farmers-in-training for 2020.

 Stipend and Benefits

-February 18 (Presidents’ Day) – Deadline is midnight to submit Application Form and resume
+February 17th – Deadline is midnight to submit Application Form and resume

-March 4-13 – Onsite interviews at Carnation Farms (or web interview); offers extended
+March 4th-13th – Onsite interviews at Carnation Farms (or web interview); offers extended

 How to Apply